sophia-vo/Power-Outage-Predictions/README.md

 ### Framing a Prediction Problem

+**Prediction Problem:** Estimating the Number of Customers Affected by an Outage

+**Problem Type:**

-**Prediction Problem:** Predicting the number of customers affected by an outage based on the cause category, the climate region, and the outage duration.
+This is a regression problem since `CUSTOMERS.AFFECTED` is a continuous numerical value.
+We aim to predict the number of customers impacted by a power outage based on available features at the time of prediction.
-<br/> &nbsp;  - This is a regression prediction problem as our output is numerical
-<br/> &nbsp;  - We will build a multiclass classification classifier for both categorical variables (cause category and climate region)

-**Response Variable:** The number of customers affected by the outage
+**Response Variable:** `CUSTOMERS.AFFECTED`, the number of customers affected by the outage

-<br/> &nbsp;  - We chose this variable because it can help inform companies when determining what their losses would be due to a power outage.
+We chose this variable because it can help inform companies when determining what their losses would be due to a power outage.
 The number of customers affected by the outage influences their business because it affects the number of customers who interact with companies.

-**Metric:** RMSE
+Understanding how many customers are affected by an outage is important for prioritizing emergency responses, resource allocation, and infrastructure improvements

+**Predictor Variables:**

+- `OUTAGE.DURATION`: The length of the outage in minutes.
+- `MONTH`: The month when the outage occurred (encoded as 1–12).

+These features are known at the time of prediction as outage duration is recorded as soon as the event ends, and the month is always available.
+Since we only use features that are available at the time of prediction, this ensures our model can make realistic predictions in real-time scenarios.

+To establish a starting point for our prediction task, we will train a baseline model using two features: `OUTAGE.DURATION` (numerical) and `MONTH` (numerical).

+### Feature Selection & Preprocessing
+**Numerical Features** (`OUTAGE.DURATION`, `MONTH`):
+  - Missing values were imputed using the mean strategy.
+  - Standardization was applied using `StandardScaler()` to normalize numerical values.

+The preprocessing steps were implemented using a `Pipeline` and `ColumnTransformer`.

+### Model Choice
+We used a Random Forest Classifier with 100 estimators as our baseline model.

+### Model Evaluation
+The model was trained on the processed dataset and evaluated using **Root Mean Squared Error (RMSE)** on the test set:

+$$
+\text{RMSE} = \sqrt{\frac{1}{n} \sum (y_{\text{true}} - y_{\text{pred}})^2}
+$$

-<br/> &nbsp;  - This metric was chosen because we are building a regression model.
-F1 score is better suited for classification models.
-<br/> &nbsp;  - R² was not chosen because we are not modeling a linear relationship
+This metric was chosen to measure the model's error in predicting the number of affected customers, with lower values indicating better performance.
+RMSE is relevant for building a regression model.
+F1 score is better suited for classification models. $R^2$ was not chosen because we are not modeling a linear relationship

+**Test RMSE**: 402480.15986081364

+### Evaluating Model Generalization to Unseen Data

+To ensure our model generalizes well to new, unseen data, we split our dataset into training and test sets to simulate real-world scenarios where the model encounters new data.
+The model is trained on `features_train` and evaluated on `features_test`.

+**Next Steps**
+- Perform feature engineering, such as transforming `OUTAGE.DURATION` using a log transformation if needed.
+- Train different regression models and compare performance using RMSE.
+- Tune hyperparameters to optimize model performance.

+### Final Model

-**Information needed at the time of prediction**
+**Information needed at the time of prediction:**
 <br/> &nbsp;  - Month
 <br/> &nbsp;  - Outage Duration
 <br/> &nbsp;  - Climate Region